 Figure 4.
-Jarisdictional responsibility for the roadways generating noise exposure at dwellings in Australian capital cities.
+Jurisdictional responsibility for the roadways generating noise exposure at dwellings in Australian capital cities.
 The lower line shows the cumulative noise exposure of dwellings where the noise is generated from State-controlled roadways alone.
-The upper line shows the cumulative noise is generated from either local authority roadways.
+The upper line shows the cumulative noise exposure where the noise is generated from either local authority roadways or State-controlled roadways.

-In this respect it is unfortunate that Cauberra, a planned city in which there has been considerable effort in design of a hierarchical road system and separation of residential law uses adjucent to the upper end of the road hierarchy, was not included in the study, it would be hoped that Cauberra results would have shown a significantly lower level of artific noise would have shown a significantly lower level of the study would have shown a significantly lower level of the study similar opportunities to achieve noise control through land use planning.
+In this respect it is unfortunate that Cauberra, a planned city in which there has been considerable offort in design of a hierarchical road system and separation of residential land uses adjacent to the upper end of the road hierarchy, was not included in the study.
+It would be hoped that Camberra results would have shown a significantly lower level of raffic noise copoure than all of the other cities where there has not been similar opportunities to achieve noise control through land use planning.